saulocamposi/calculadorabitcoinv2/README.md

 #Microservices perspectives
 This system has to aim growth using microservices with differents architectures and languages.
 Our front-end in the moment were made with pure HTML 5, Angular 1.5 and PHP on the back-end.
 We will start other services in rails which will be the base of ORM back-end sharing contents via webservices using small machines on the cloud.

-#Project Technologies

-This project is composed by:

-HTML 5

-CSS 3

-BootStrap 3
+#Archteture Project

-AngularJS 1.5 - Its used to databinding
+This project is composed by front-end :HTML 5,CSS 3,BootStrap 3, AngularJS 1.5 - Its used to databinding

+Backend

 PHP 5 - Its used to consume APIs

+Build
 Webpack - Build all assets and package in one file

+Test
 Karma and Jasmine

 #To Build